 If you are an author from a non-English-speaking background, please obtain editorial assistance from a colleague who is a native English speaker and/or engage a commercial language editing service.
 IEEE has agreements with a number of such services to offer discounted rates to authors, but please note that you may use any service of your choosing.

-If you are using the MS-Word version of the template please use a fresh copy of the template for reference to the instructions and examples that it contains, even if the original paper submitted for review was already prepared using the above MS-Word template.
+- If you are using the Microsoft Word® version of the template, please use a fresh copy of the template for reference to the instructions and examples that it contains, even if the original paper submitted for review was already prepared using the above Microsoft Word® template.
 Compare it side-by-side with your paper to make sure each element is formatted exactly as it should be.

-If you are using the LaTeX version of the template, you must ensure the template’s “conference” mode is being used.
-Refer to the IEEEtran_HOWTO.pdf file as well as the sample conference paper file (conference_101719.pdf) for instructions and examples.
-Also compare the sample conference paper file with the PDF output of your paper and to make sure each element is formatted exactly as it should be.
+- If you are using the LaTeX version of the template, you must ensure the template’s “conference” mode is being used.
+Follow the instructions provided by the IEEE in the LaTeX Template Instructions file.
+Also compare the sample conference paper file included in the ZIP LaTeX download (conference_101719.pdf) with the PDF output of your paper and to make sure each element is formatted exactly as it should be.

-- Use of any other IEEE templates is not acceptable as there are subtle differences between IEEE templates (e.g. journal templates) and the conference template that will affect the consistency in appearance of items published in the proceedings.
+- The use of any other IEEE templates is not acceptable as there are subtle differences between other IEEE templates (e.g. journals, magazines) and the conference template, as that will affect the consistency in the appearance of contributions published in the proceedings.

 - Do not change the paper size (US Letter) or margins in the template.
 If your text goes beyond the allocated number of pages for your contribution (see page lengths below) please edit the content to fit in.
-Changing the paper size or margins will only delay the process of submission as you will be asked to put it back and edit your content.
+Changing the paper size or margins will only delay the process of submission as you will be asked to restore the margins and edit your content.

 - The headers and footers must remain empty.
 (They should not contain page numbers or anything else!)

-- If using MS-Word, formatting of the various elements of the paper document must be done using the pre-defined MS-Word styles in the template, rather than manually.
-The document must use all the predefined font styles, sizes, etc. as per the template.
+- Formatting of the paper must be done using the predefined styles in the template, rather than manually.
+The paper must use all the predefined font styles, sizes, etc. as per the template.

-- Page lengths must fall within the ranges listed below:
+- Page lengths must fall within the stipulated page ranges for their relevant submission category (inclusive of any tables, figures, references, and appendices) as listed below: